-Transportation omnibus measure amended, advanced
+Transportation omnibus measure passed

 Read MoreLawmakers gave first-round approval March 17 to a bill that would allow Nebraska cities and counties to apply for state loans to build transportation infrastructure projects.